psagar-dev/flask-cicd/README.md

-# Install Jenkins on ubuntu
+# 🛠️ Jenkins Setup & Pipeline Guide

 You can [click here](https://github.com/psagar-dev/cheatsheet/blob/main/Jenkins/install.md) for more details on how to install Jenkins on Ubuntu.

+---

 ## 🔧 Install Docker Engine

 After opening the terminal, follow these steps:

-* Install Docker
+- Install Docker
-* Add your user to the Docker group
+- Add your user to the Docker group
-* Add the Jenkins user to the Docker group
+- Add the Jenkins user to the Docker group

 ```bash
 sudo curl -fsSL https://get.docker.com | sudo sh